Atharv521/CreditCard_Usage_Analysis/README.md

 - Male customers are contributing more in revenue 30M, female 25M
 - Overall Activation rate is 57.5%
 - Overall Delinquent rate is 6.06%

+## 📁 Project Structure

+* The project structure is as follows:

+- **sql_queries/load_data.sql**: Contains SQL queries that load data from CSV files into the database.
+- **data/credit_card.csv**: A CSV file containing the credit card data.
+- **data/customer.csv**: A CSV file containing the customer data.

 ## 🤝 Acknowledgement
 * This project was inspired by similar Data Anaylysis case study, Thanks to the open-source community for resources and guidance.